top of page

 How to calculate the value of a Startup using Scorecard Method

 Step 3 (base valuation): Tabulate the pre-money valuation of all similar companies identified in the last step, at which they raised their pre-revenue stage funding.
-This valuation should be found out from reliable sources (we use premium tools for this activity).
+This valuation should be found out from reliable sources (we use premium tools and platforms for this activity).

 • Pre-money valuation means the valuation of the startup before adding up the funding amount for that round.
-So, if valuation of the company is $1.1 Million after raising $100K, it means that its pre-money valuation is $1 Million ($1.1 Million - $100K).
+So if valuation of the company is $1.1 Million after raising $100K, it means that its pre-money valuation is $1 Million ($1.1 Million - $100K).

 The median of these valuations is then worked out.
 This median valuation is considered as the [Base Valuation] for the purpose of Scorecard Valuation.
 An illustration of this exercise in case of [Startup Beta] is shown hereunder: